 Why is Trex Elevations better than wood deck framing?
 Top

 Trex Elevations leverages the strength and dimensional stability of steel to create a flat surface for the decking above.
-Wood, on the other hand, often has inconsistent dimension and can warp and twist over time.
+Wood, on the other hand, often has inconsistent dimensions and can warp or twist over time.
 Those imperfections below can be amplified to the decking above.
-Many feel that making the investment in high-performance decking, doesn’t it make sense to install it on a high-performance deck frame?
+Simply put, high-performance decking deserves a high-performance deck frame.

 Does Trex Elevations cost more than pressure-treated wood deck framing?
 Top